On the Round Complexity of Randomized Byzantine Agreement: Abstract

 We prove lower bounds on the round complexity of \emph{randomized} Byzantine agreement (BA) protocols, bounding the halting probability of such protocols after one and two rounds.
 In particular, we prove that:

 \begin{enumerate} \item BA protocols resilient against $n/3$ [\resp $n/4$] corruptions terminate (under attack) at the end of the first round with probability at most $o(1)$ [\resp $1/2+ o(1)$].

-\item BA protocols resilient against $n/4$ corruptions terminate at the end of the second round with probability at most $1-\Theta(1)$.
+\item BA protocols resilient against a fraction of corruptions greater than $1/4$ terminate at the end of the second round with probability at most $1-\Theta(1)$.

-\item For a large class of protocols (including all BA protocols used in practice) and under a plausible combinatorial conjecture, BA protocols resilient against $n/3$ [\resp $n/4$] corruptions terminate at the end of the second round with probability at most $o(1)$ [\resp $1/2 + o(1)$]. \end{enumerate} The above bounds hold even when the parties use a trusted setup phase, \eg a public-key infrastructure (PKI).
+\item For a large class of protocols (including all BA protocols used in practice) and under a plausible combinatorial conjecture, BA protocols resilient against a fraction of corruptions greater than $1/3$ [\resp $1/4$] terminate at the end of the second round with probability at most $o(1)$ [\resp $1/2 + o(1)$]. \end{enumerate} The above bounds hold even when the parties use a trusted setup phase, \eg a public-key infrastructure (PKI).

 The third bound essentially matches the recent protocol of \citeauthor{Micali17} (ITCS'17) that tolerates up to $n/3$ corruptions and terminates at the end of the third round with constant probability.